tidyverse/dplyr/revdep/problems.md

       Execution halted
     ```

+## In both

+*   checking for hidden files and directories ...
+NOTE
+    ```
+    Found the following hidden files and directories:
+      .github
+    These were most likely included in error.
+See section ‘Package structure’ in the ‘Writing R Extensions’ manual.
+    ```

 *   checking R code for possible problems ...
 NOTE
     ```
     gemini_boxplot : <anonymous>: no visible binding for global variable